aerospike/aerospike-rest-gateway/docs/installation-and-config.md

 * `aerospike_restclient_clientpolicy_user` This is the name of a user registered with the Aerospike database.
 This variable is only needed when the Aerospike cluster is running with security enabled.
 * `aerospike_restclient_clientpolicy_password` This is the password for the previously specified user.
 This variable is only needed when the Aerospike cluster is running with security enabled.

+### TLS Configuration

+Beginning with version `1.1.0` the Aerospike REST Client supports TLS communication between the client and the Aerospike Server.
+(This feature requires an Enterprise Edition Aerospike Server).
+The following environment variables allow configuration of this connection:

+* `aerospike_restclient_ssl_enabled` boolean, set to to `true` to enable a TLS connection with the Aerospike Server.
+If no other SSL environment variables are provided, the REST client will attempt to establish a secure connection utilizing the default Java SSL trust and keystore settings.
+Default: `false`
+* `aerospike_restclient_ssl_keystorepath` The path to a Java KeyStore to be used to interact with the Aerospike Server.
+If omitted the default Java KeyStore location and password will be used.
+* `aerospike_restclient_ssl_keystorepassword` The password to the keystore.
+If a keystore path is specified, this must be specified as well.
+* `aerospike_restclient_ssl_keypassword` The password for the key to be used when communicating with Aerospike.
+If omitted, and `aerospike_restclient_ssl_keystorepassword` is provided,  the value of `aerospike_restclient_ssl_keystorepassword` will be used as the key password.
+* `aerospike_restclient_ssl_truststorepath` The path to a Java TrustStore to be used to interact with the Aerospike Server.
+If omitted the default Java TrustStore location and password will be used.
+* `aerospike_restclient_ssl_truststorepassword` The password for the truststore.
+May be omitted if the TrustStore is not password protected.
+* `aerospike_restclient_ssl_forloginonly` Boolean indicating that SSL should only be used for the initial login connection to Aerospike.
+Default: `false`
+* `aerospike_restclient_ssl_allowedciphers` An optional comma separated list of ciphers that are permitted to be used in communication with Aerospike.
+Available cipher names can be obtained by `SSLSocket.getSupportedCipherSuites()`.
+* `aerospike_restclient_ssl_allowedprotocols` An optional comma separated list of protocols that are permitted to be used in communication with Aerospike.
+Available values can be aquired using `SSLSocket.getSupportedProtocols()`.
+By Default only `TLSv1.2` is allowed.

 ## Further Reading

 * For information about the data formats available to use with the REST Client see [Data Formats](./data-formats.md)